Ramdev: Campaigns against corruption

-In April 2011, Ramdev called on the government to add punitive powers to the Jan Lokpal Bill, a bill to appoint an independent body to investigate alleged government corruption.
-Relatedly, Ramdev announced he would go on an anshan hunger strike at Ramlila Ground in Delhi, on 4 June 2011, to pressure the government to root out corruption and repatriate black money.
+In April 2011, Baba Ramdev called on the government to add punitive powers to the Jan Lokpal Bill, a bill to appoint an independent body to investigate alleged government corruption.
+Relatedly, Baba Ramdev announced he would go on an anshan hunger strike at Ramlila Ground in Delhi, on 4 June 2011, to pressure the government to root out corruption and repatriate black money.
 A week before the scheduled fast, the government set up a committee, headed by the chairman of the Central Board of Direct Taxes, to suggest steps to curb black money and its transfer abroad.
 Talks continued between the two sides and, on 3 June, both sides claimed that a consensus had been reached on most issues.
-However, in the evening, Ramdev announced that he would still carry on with his hunger strike.
+However, in the evening, Baba Ramdev announced that he would still carry on with his hunger strike.

-During the first day of the strike, government minister Kapil Sibal publicized a letter from Ramdev's camp stating that the hunger strike would end if the government honoured its commitments.
-Ramdev took it as a betrayal by the government and hardened his position.
+During the first day of the strike, government minister Kapil Sibal publicized a letter from Baba Ramdev's camp stating that the hunger strike would end if the government honoured its commitments.
+Baba Ramdev took it as a betrayal by the government and hardened his position.

 Shortly before midnight on the first day, a Delhi police spokesman announced that permission for the gathering had been revoked because permission was only granted for a 5,000 person yoga camp, and not for a protest of 50,000 people.
 At midnight, over 5,000 police officers disrupted the protest and used Tear gas shells and a lathicharge to drive away protesters.
-Ramdev tried to escape capture by disguising himself in women's clothes but was eventually arrested and flown back to his ashram in Haridwar and banned from entering Delhi for 15 days.
-On reaching Haridwar, Ramdev told reporters that his fast was not over yet and he would continue with his satyagraha civil resistance.
+Baba Ramdev tried to escape but was eventually arrested and flown back to his ashram in Haridwar and banned from entering Delhi for 15 days.
+On reaching Haridwar, Baba Ramdev told reporters that his fast was not over yet and he would continue with his satyagraha civil resistance.

 Police reported that 53 citizens and ten police members were injured and treated in hospitals.
 There were accusations that women protesters had been badly treated by the police, who alleged that they had objects thrown at them by protesters.
 One female protester suffered a spinal injury and later died in a hospital from cardiac arrest.
-In a statement, Ramdev highlighted her sacrifice and noted that they would honor her by fighting against corruption in India.
+In a statement, Baba Ramdev highlighted her sacrifice and noted that they would honor her by fighting against corruption in India.